THartmanOfTheRedwoods/RemotePiDioZero/README.md

 * Use the **mount.sh** script to make sure your pi directories are mounted via **sshfuse** to your proper local directories.
 * Use the **remote.sh** script to compile and run your remote build and run scripts.

-## Manually Setting up Project Mounts
+## Manually Setting up Project Mounts on MacOS

 ### Manually Mounting SRC Directory